 Google defends online safety role after fine over children’s privacy

-Google has defended its involvement in an internet safety initiative for children just weeks after it was fined $170 million (€154 million) over alleged violations of children’s privacy in the US.
+Google has defended its involvement in an internet safety initiative for children just weeks after it was fined $170 million (€154 million) over alleged violations of children’s privacy in the United States.

 Chief executive Sundar Pichai visited Dublin on Wednesday to announce a €1 million grant for Barnardos to help the charity enable thousands of children in Ireland to “interact safely and responsibly” online.